jayaprada-behera/SocialSignUp/README.md

-# FB Login integration to iOS App
+# FB && Google Login integration to iOS App
+  # FB
  First get a permission for development by clicking as developer.then do useful settings in Facebook

 select environment like iOS,download SDK and import FBCoreKit,shareKit and Loging kit to Xcode .